 - From the Format dropdown field select For Application Use.
 This will automatically fill your GUID field with a 128-bit Globally Unique Identifier.

-On the last screen of the DataPage wizard configure your destination page options.
+On the Destination and Triggers screen of the DataPage wizard configure your destination page options.
 In this example we changed the display message to alert the end-user that they will need to check their email to complete their registration.

 Configure the automatic email

-On the last page of the DataPage wizard, go to the Automatic Email Options section.
-Click on Acknowledgment email to email address submitted in form, and select your authentication table’s email field from the dropdown field.
+On the Destination and Triggers screen of the DataPage wizard, in the Automatic Email Options section., click on Acknowledgment email to email address submitted in form, and select your authentication table’s email field from the dropdown field.
 Click Next.

 On the Acknowledgment Email screen, we will configure the acknowledgment email to link to the validation Update Form’s host web page.